 For most of my life, I have been a dancer.
 Shortly after college, I stopped dancing and never really dedicated regular time toward exercising.
 After I had a baby, I’d make a small effort, but as soon as the weight came off I’d stop.
 A few years ago, I started hearing more and more from my friends that even naturally thin people have trouble with their weight as they approach 40 because your metabolism slows, your body shifts and you lose strength.
 That thought hit me hard; I should probably prepare my body to meet that head on.

 If exercise would become a necessity in my life, then I reasoned I should find something I loved to do.
-For the last two years, I discovered yoga as the perfect fit for me.
-I’ve written previously about my love of practicing yoga, as a spiritual and physical exercise.
+For the last two years, I discovered yoga as a good fit for me.
+I’ve written previously about my love of practicing yoga exercise, as a spiritual and physical exercise that enhances my appreciation for how God made me, body and spirit.
 As I practiced yoga, my body grew stronger and leaner.
 And then, last summer, I felt my body desiring something more, for me to take that next step and push myself with something new.
 For a few months I tried a few new things, but they just weren’t right for me.

 Then suddenly, I lost my beloved yoga class.
 Now what?
 I thought.
 Ready to take a giant leap towards the next step, I joined a gym for the first time in my life.
 Upon signing up, I was asked to define my goals.
 I didn’t really have a goal – I’m just ready to see what else this body God created could do.
 At first I was really excited, but I also found myself so very intimidated by all the machines and muscular people.